YCAyca/CLIP/README.md

 ```
 python scripts/image_retrieval.py --gallery-path dataset/gallery --query-path dataset/query --outDir outputs/retrieval
 ```

+Image retrieval is a task to retrieve the most similar images to a given query  input image.

+The command uses retrieval script with the example gallery and query dataset that you can find in this repository and save the top-10 retrieved images with their similarity scores to the query image as a plot.

 <img src="outputs/retrieval/plot_0.jpg" width=50% height=50% style="display: block; margin: 0 auto;">

 <img src="outputs/retrieval/plot_1.jpg" width=50% height=50% style="display: block; margin: 0 auto;">